-- (a) the ALG Vendors and/or the Company (as appropriate) obtaining any approvals required by ASQA or CRICOS and any approvals required from the Company's Shareholders, ASIC or the ASX. - (b) the Company completing a capital raising of at least \$4,000,000. - (c) the ALG Vendors confirming that there is no actual or threatened revocation, termination or suspension of any authorisation issued by ASQA, or in relation to CRICOS, including any likely material restriction (including any material reduction in ALG's capacity to offer its courses to students) or likely adverse variation.
+(a) the ALG Vendors and/or the Company (as appropriate) obtaining any approvals required by ASQA or CRICOS and any approvals required from the Company's

+- Shareholders, ASIC or the ASX.
+It is noted that the relevant ASQA and CRICOS approvals have already been obtained. - (b) the Company completing a capital raising of at least \$4,000,000. - (c) the ALG Vendors confirming that there is no actual or threatened revocation, termination or suspension of any authorisation issued by ASQA, or in relation to CRICOS, including any likely material restriction (including any material reduction in ALG's capacity to offer its courses to students) or likely adverse variation.